Rockingham railway station, Perth: Description

 Rockingham railway station is in Rockingham, Western Australia, a suburb of Perth.
 It is located east of the intersection of Ennis Avenue and Rae Road.
 The land on which the station lies was originally reserved for a road interchange.
 The station is 43.2 km, or a 34-minute train journey, from Perth railway station; and 27.6 km, or a 17-minute train journey, from Mandurah railway station.
 The adjacent stations are Wellard railway station towards Perth, and Warnbro railway station towards Mandurah.

 The station consists of two side platforms.
 The platforms are approximately 150 m long, or long enough for a Transperth 6 car train – the longest trains used by Transperth.
 Platform one can be accessed through fare gates from the western side.
 Platform two is linked to platform one by a pedestrian overpass, which can be accessed by stairs, an escalator, or a lift.
 The station has a large roof covering much of the platforms.
 The station is fully accessible.

 Outside the station building's entrance is a twelve stand bus interchange.
 West of the bus interchange is the station's car park.
 There is another car park on the western side of Ennis Avenue, which can be accessed on foot via an underpass under Ennis Avenue, or by the several bus routes that pass that car park.
-Parking costs $2 per day on weekdays, and in total, the station has 1,950 standard parking bays, 23 short term parking bays, 16 motorcycle bays, and disabled bays.
+The station has 1,950 standard parking bays, 23 short term parking bays, 16 motorcycle bays, and disabled bays.
 Other facilities at the station include toilets, and a transit officer booth.

 History

-A timber railway from Jarrahdale to Rockingham was built in the 19th century, crossing the main South Western Railway line from Perth to Bunbury at Mundijong.
+The Jarrahdale to Rockingham railway line, a private timber railway, was built in the 19th century, crossing the main South Western Railway line from Perth to Bunbury at Mundijong.
 It ran closely along what is now Patterson Road and terminated at the jetty at Mangles Bay.
 As well as freight there were also excursion trains along the line.
 However, over time it became cheaper to load timber at the deep-water port in Fremantle and the rails were removed in 1949.
 The street name Railway Terrace in central Rockingham is a legacy of this line.